faif/sub-matcher/README.md

 # sub-matcher

 A simple program that renames a subtitle to match the video name, and moves it to the same dir.
 I got tired of doing this manually so I decided to make it a hobby project.
-Plus, it helps me to learn Clojure :)
+Plus, it helps me to practice Clojure :)

 ## Installation